barchart/cmdty-pricing-network/docs/content/EOX.md

 * EOX Refined Products Forward Curve - 2014-01-23

 ### Where can I find collateral on how to understand this data?
-EOX Live [website](https://www.eoxlive.com/) provides information on methodology, coverage, and use cases to help better understand the data.
+EOX Live's [website](https://www.eoxlive.com/) provides information on methodology, coverage, and use cases to help better understand the data.

 ### Is free trial available?
 Trials can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.